-Unless you are working with elite-level athletes clients tend to have a poor understanding of their current fitness abilities and inabilities.
-For just this reason a coach needs to conduct a fitness assessment testing a client’s body composition, movement, and work capacity.
+Unless you are working with elite-level athletes clients tend to either under or overestimate their current fitness abilities and inabilities.
+For just this reason a coach needs to conduct a fitness assessment testing a client’s body composition, movement patterns, and work capacity.
 A proper fitness assessment will not only test a client’s current fitness levels but, also determines if the goals from the initial client consultation are realistic.
 We’ve broken down the fitness assessment into the three most important areas to test.
-These three areas were pulled directly from latest mini-course Coach’s Toolkit, sign up today and start to professionalize your coaching career.
+These three areas were pulled directly from latest mini-course The Free 7-Day OPEX Coaching Course, sign up today and start to professionalize your coaching career.

-Testing a clients body composition is the first area a coach needs to test.
+Testing a clients body composition is the first area a coach should assess.
 For general population clients, most goals will be related to body composition.
-Learn how to conduct a body composition assessment with this toolkit.
+Learn how to conduct a body composition assessment with this course.

 The second area a coach needs to assess is the client’s range of movement.
 This will help determine short term and long term mobility goals.
 The movement assessment will be different for each client depending on their training age and goals.
 Learn the basic movement tests in this free mini-course.